pierceluu10/pierceluu10/README.md

 - 🧪 Diving into machine learning with **PyTorch**

 ### 🏗️ Featured Project
 **Questr — Personalized Daily Wellbeing "Quests"**
-> A full-stack web app, built at NewHacks 2025 that
+Built at **NewHacks 2025**
-> Generates daily social, health, and mindfulness tasks tailored to each user.
+> A full-stack web app that generates daily social, health, and mindfulness tasks tailored to each user.
 > Uses **Flask**, **SQLite**, **Google Gemini AI**, **Bootstrap**, and **Chart.js**.

 ### 🧩 What I Enjoy